-mRNA based vaccines have contributed significantly to fight COVID-19.
-Two mRNA vaccines have already contributed to bringing the pandemic under control in some parts of the world.
-The global attention and willpower to bring to market new technology platforms has revolutionized the vaccine and public health landscape in the foreseeable future.
-But more will likely be needed to address variants of the virus, help control COVID-19 and expand the protection mRNA could offer in other disease areas.
+mRNA based vaccines have contributed significantly to the fight against COVID-19.
+Two mRNA vaccines have already helped bring the pandemic under control in many parts of the world.
+The global attention and willpower to bring new technology platforms to market has revolutionized the vaccine and public health landscape for the foreseeable future.

-Rather than producing spike proteins in the lab, messenger RNA (mRNA) vaccines are designed to produce the desired antigens using the body's own protein-making machinery.1 Messenger RNA vaccines deliver instructions directly to a person's cells.
+Rather than producing spike proteins in the lab, messenger RNA (mRNA) vaccines are designed to produce the desired antigens using the body's own protein-making machinery.
+Messenger RNA vaccines deliver instructions directly to a person's cells.
 When the cell carries out those instructions, they make just enough spike protein to stimulate the immune system to launch a fleet of antibodies to help fight it.
-Here's how the process works:

-Since 2018, Sanofi scientists have been working with Translate Bio, a clinical-stage biotechnology company that specializes in messenger RNA (mRNA) therapies, to design and develop an mRNA technology platform for vaccines.
+Since 2018, we have been working with Translate Bio, a clinical-stage biotechnology company that specializes in messenger RNA (mRNA) therapies, to design and develop an mRNA technology platform for vaccines.